owainlewis/awesome-artificial-intelligence/README.md

 * [Deep Learning.
 Methods and Applications](http://research.microsoft.com/pubs/209355/DeepLearning-NowPublishing-Vol7-SIG-039.pdf) Free book from Microsoft Research
 * [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com) - Neural networks and deep learning currently provide the best solutions to many problems in image recognition, speech recognition, and natural language processing.
 This book will teach you the core concepts behind neural networks and deep learning
 * [Machine Learning: A Probabilistic Perspective](http://www.amazon.com/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020) - This textbook offers a comprehensive and self-contained introduction to the field of machine learning, based on a unified, probabilistic approach
+* [Deep Learning](http://www.iro.umontreal.ca/~bengioy/dlbook/) - Yoshua Bengio, Ian Goodfellow and Aaron Courville put together this currently free (and draft version) book on deep learning.
+The book is kept up-to-date and covers a wide range of topics in depth (up to and including sequence-to-sequence learning).

 ## Misc